splynx/docs/files/en/support_tickets_messages/email_messages/email_messages.md

 ![New email](./new_email.png)

-You can check your message before sending by clicking on Preview option at the bottom of the page.
+You can check your message before sending it by clicking on Preview option at the bottom of the page.

 ![Preview](./preview.png)